claudiamatosa/blackjack/README.md

 If everything has worked successfully, navigate to http://localhost:9001.

+## Testing

+This app contains some unit and end-to-end tests.
+In order to run them, follow [angular-seed's procedure](https://github.com/angular/angular-seed#testing).

 ## Tools used

 - `angular-seed`, for the base structure and angular-route integration - https://github.com/angular/angular-seed